What are Equity Investments?

 Types of Equity Investments

-Equity funds are a variation of mutual funds whereby the majority of the funds are invested into stocks and shares of companies.
+Equity funds are a variation of mutual funds whereby the majority of the fund’s investment is into stocks and shares of companies.
 These funds are basically a pool of several equity stocks.
-They are aggregated and units of the fund are then sold to the investors.
+They are aggregated, and units of the fund are then sold to the investors.
 Consequently, an investor is able to enjoy the benefits of diversification and cover a wider base of equity investments.
 This would not be possible in an individual capacity by the investor.
 An equity fund can further be classified into numerous branches.
-Some of them are elaborated here below
+Some of them are as below.

 Active & Passive Funds

-Passive funds seek to replicate the index while active funds are very aggressive.
-The fund manager has to actively keep on altering the contents of the portfolio to ensure a return higher than the benchmark.
+Passive funds seek to replicate the index, while active funds are very aggressive.
+The fund manager has to actively keep on altering the portfolio contents to ensure a return higher than the benchmark.

 Growth, Income & Hybrid Funds

-Growth funds invest into stocks with high capital appreciation potential.
-Income funds generally invest into large cap companies which are relatively stable and pay dividends on a regular basis.
+Growth funds invest in stocks with high capital appreciation potential.
+Income funds generally invest in large-cap companies that are relatively stable and pay dividends regularly.
 However, investors who prefer the best of both worlds can also opt for a hybrid fund.
 The fund managers here strive to provide reasonable appreciation while maintaining a constant stream of income.

 These equity funds segregate their holdings on the basis of sectors.
 However, the market cap is carefully accounted for.
 They generally hold a couple of large-cap stocks as their core holding.
 This provides a firm footing to the fund.
-The balance is invested into small to mid-cap stocks promising attractive prospects.
-Therefore the volatility of the latter is offset by the stability of former.
+The balance investment is into small to mid-cap stocks promising attractive prospects.
+Therefore the volatility of the latter is offset by the former’s stability.

 Private Equity Investments

 The investors step in at the cradle stage of the company.
 These private equity investors charge a hefty premium and take away a considerable portion of ownership.
-They expect to be compensated handsomely for the risk they take with such baby companies.
-The risk involved is so huge that company may skyrocket or even never take off.
+They expect a handsome compensation for their risk with such baby companies.
+The risk involved is so huge that the company may skyrocket or even never take off.